Custom designing an equity-based program to combat racism & discrimination

 Context

-Natural Resources Canada, like all other organizations within the federal public service, was tasked with making meaningful and measurable steps to tackle racism and to advance reconciliation, equity, diversity, and inclusion internally.
+Natural Resources Canada (NRCan), like all other organizations within the federal public service, was tasked with making meaningful and measurable steps to tackle racism and to advance reconciliation, equity, diversity, and inclusion internally.
 One of these steps was a sponsorship program that could ready Indigenous, Black, and other racialized employees for leadership roles.

 On its surface, this seems like a simple design that required matching sponsors with employees from equity-impacted groups.
 But without more thought or consideration of the needs of the target demographic, we would recreate the same harms and barriers that this program was intended to address.